Generalized weighted surface algebras: Generalized triangulation quivers

-\begin{df} A \emph{generalized triangulation quiver} is a pair $(Q,*)$ consisting of a block decomposable quiver $Q=glue(B_1,\dots,B_r;\Theta)$ together with a marking $*$ of one triangle in each block $B_k$ of type IV and V. \end{df}
+\begin{df} A \emph{generalized triangulation quiver} is a pair $(Q,*)$ consisting of a block decomposable quiver $Q$ together with a marking $*$ of one triangle in each block of type IV and V. \end{df}

 For a generalized triangulation quiver $(Q,*)$, $Q=glue(B_1,\dots,B_r;\Theta)$, let $Q^*$ be the quiver obtained from $Q$ by removing all the black vertices in all marked triangles and the arrows attached to them.
 We observe that $Q^*$ is a connected quiver and there is a permutation $f:Q^*_1\to Q^*_1$ of arrows of $Q^*$ such that $t(\eta)=s(f(\eta))$ for any arrow $\eta\in Q^*_1$, and $f^3$ is the identity.
-Namely, $f$ fixes any loop of a block of type I and rotates the three arrows of any triangle comming from blocks of types II-V.
+Namely, $f$ fixes any loop of a block of type I and rotates the three arrows of any triangle comming from blocks of types II-V. Note also that after removing marked triangles from $Q$, blocks of type IV and V become usual triangles in $Q^*$ (with one or two $1$-regular vertices; see below), whereas blocks of types I-III remain unchanged in $Q^*$.